by Neil Bauman, Ph.D.

 Actually, your symptoms are not due to Meniere’s disease as such.
 Rather they result from hearing loss—whatever cause—which, in your case, is very likely caused by your Meniere’s disease.

 There are several different conditions that give somewhat similar symptoms.

 First, there is recruitment.
 Recruitment only occurs in people who have a sensorineural hearing loss.
 With recruitment, due to your now reduced dynamic range (the range of sounds from the softest sound you can hear to the loudest sound you can stand without pain) as sounds increase in volume, they no longer increase linearly (i.e. a sound that is twice as loud actually sounds exactly twice as loud to you), but exponentially (you may perceive a sound that is twice as loud in actual fact as though it were 8 times as loud, for example.)
 That is recruitment.
-Recruitment is generally frequency-dependent meaning that the frequencies near your greatest hearing loss will give you will recruitment the most.
+Recruitment is generally frequency-dependent meaning that the frequencies near your greatest hearing loss will recruit the most.

 Second, there is hyperacusis.
 Hyperacusis is typically not frequency dependent.
 What typically happens is that your internal volume control is “changed” such that you now hear all sounds as too loud.
 Think of wearing hearing aids that are set properly.
 You hear soft and loud sounds—but they are all “normal”.
 Now if you increased the volume to a higher level—all of a sudden the softer sounds are now louder and the loud sounds are now much too loud and hurt.

 Two common causes of hyperacusis are from taking certain drugs and from exposing your ears to loud sounds.
 There are a number of other lesser causes as well.

 With hyperacusis you may have a hearing loss or have normal hearing.
 And if you are really “lucky”, you could have hyperacusis and one or more of these other conditions at the same time.